 Type of Damage

-A very wide variety of plant materials can be affected and they are especially troublesome on hostas, strawberries, lettuce and cabbage.
+A very wide variety of plant materials can be affected, and they are especially troublesome on hostas, strawberries, lettuce, basil, and cabbage.

 Discourage snails and slugs by removing mulch and leaf litter near plants.
 When found, these pests can be removed by handpicking or by making simple, effective traps.
-Trap snails and slugs in shallow pans of stale beer sunken deep enough so the container lip is even with the soil surface.
-Replace beer as necessary as it dries up or becomes diluted by rainfall.
+Trap snails and slugs in shallow pans of stale beer sunken so that the lip of the container is even with the soil surface.
+Replace beer as necessary when it dries up or becomes diluted by rainfall.
 A pie pan suspended with nails over the pan of beer will help to keep out rain, as well as dogs and cats.

-Pesticide baits are also effective for controlling snails and slugs, but should only be used as a last resort.
+Pesticide baits are also effective for controlling snails and slugs but should only be used as a last resort.
+Products containing mesurol should NOT be used in the home garden.
 Products containing metaldehyde bait can be used to control snails and slugs around certain fruits and vegetables in the home garden.
-However, many newer products now contain iron phosphate, are much safer, and can be used around most fruit and vegetable plants in the garden.
+However, many newer products now contain iron phosphate, which is a much safer option for most fruit and vegetable plants in the garden.
 Examples of available iron phosphate baits are:

 - Bonide Slug Magic Pellets – Makes Slugs Disappear,